-- Given complexities usually are upper and lower bounds ("complete"), though $AC^0$ is just an upper bound - "Linear Datalog" refers to the strict definition from the previous lecture.
-Some authors consider a final CQ "on top" of linear Datalog programs, in which case they extend C2RPQs. - The "-" for arbitrary query mappings mean that these problems are not defined (we have no query expressions that could be the input of an algorithm, just mappings). - Some complexities given were not shown, including P-completeness of Datalog emptiness (left as exercise). - Most complexities for semipositive Datalog with a successor ordering are easily obtained from Datalog using the fact that the required negated EDB predicates and ordering facts can be added to a given database in polynomial time.
+- Given complexities usually are upper and lower bounds ("complete"), though AC0 is just an upper bound - "Linear Datalog" refers to the strict definition given in the course.
+Some authors consider a final CQ "on top" of linear Datalog programs, but this does not change anything (see below). - The "-" for arbitrary query mappings mean that these problems are not defined (we have no query expressions that could be the input of an algorithm, just mappings). - Some complexities given were not shown, including P-completeness of Datalog emptiness (left as exercise). - Most complexities for semipositive Datalog with a successor ordering are easily obtained from Datalog using the fact that the required negated EDB predicates and ordering facts can be added to a given database in polynomial time.